WHO CAN APPLY:

 - Junior Faculty, within two (2) years of completing Training

 Applicants should be pediatricians, internists, or scientists committed to the clinical management of patients with primary immunodeficiency diseases.
 Candidates may have backgrounds in immunology, adult medicine, rheumatology, hematology/oncology, infectious disease, laboratory immunology, or allergy/immunology, among others.

-The 2021 Summr School is scheduled to take place in-person in Miami Beach, Florida.
-However, CIS will be having a virtual component for a select number of applicants and observers.
+The 2021 Summr School is scheduled to take place in-person, in Miami Beach, Florida, and virtually.
+Virtual attendance will be offered to a select number of applicants and observers.
 More information on the virtual component will be sent later.

 WHY YOU SHOULD APPLY:

 For fellows and junior faculty considering a career in immunology, this is an excellent opportunity to crystallize your knowledge and to further your knowledge around primary immunodeficiencies, the diagnosing of such disorders, and optimal management strategies.
 The Summer School offers an unparalleled opportunity to interact with leaders in the field and to network with your colleagues, both junior and senior.

 Accepted fellows will be provided with travel grants to assist with airfare, hotel, and meal expenses.
 The language of the School will be in English and greater consideration for the selected participants will be from North America, South America and Central America.

 The case should have a main discussion point.
 This can be a diagnostic surprise and teaching point or a management dilemma suitable for discussion.
 In some cases, a research project focused on a clinical or translational issue of broad relevance would be acceptable.

 - Case/Abstract Text: 1 page limit

 - Curriculum Vitae: 3 page limit